1Bitsy/1bitsy-examples/README.md

     make dfu-flash

 ## Flashing Manually
-You can also flash manually.
-Using a miriad of different tools depending on your setup.
+You can also flash manually using a miriad of different tools depending on your setup.
 Here are a few examples.

 ### Black Magic Probe